 - A side-effect of a certain type of antibiotics called fluoroquinolones.

 - Rest - to avoid further injury to the area

 - Ice - to reduce inflammation

 - Bandaging/strapping - to support the area and restrict movement of the tendon

 - Anti-inflammatory medications to reduce pain and inflammation.
 (Cortisone (steroid) injections to reduce inflammation are not usually recommended as they may weaken the tendon and increase the risk of rupture).

 Physiotherapy plays an important role in the treatment of Achilles tendonitis.
 This generally focuses on two main areas – treatment and rehabilitation.
 Treatment may involve such techniques as massage, ultrasound, acupuncture and gentle stretching.
 Rehabilitation involves the development of an individualised recovery programme, the most important aspect of which is strengthening.
 Strengthening of the muscles surrounding the Achilles tendon helps to promote healing in the tendon itself.
 Strengthening is achieved through the use of specific exercises, which will be taught by the physiotherapist.
-One such exercise is eccentric loading, which involves contracting the calf muscle while it is being stretched.
+One such exercise is eccentric loading (sometimes referred to as "heel drops", which involve lengthening the calf muscle and tendon while under tension or load).
 It is common for the rehabilitation programme to take up to three months.
-Podiatry

 Podiatry, including gait analysis and the fitting of orthotic devices to support the foot and reduce stress on the tendon, may be recommended.

 For cases of Achilles tendonitis that do not respond to initial treatment, casting or splinting of the affected foot may be recommended to allow it to rest completely.